-- We must ensure that the tools we have are compatible with federal and state interoperability standards and are used to exchange electronic health and human service information to benefit the individual. - We must not treat an individual's data as a strategic or competitive asset that may be withheld to protect its value. - We must practice data reciprocity and share electronic health information with individuals, their health and human service organizations, or their data exchange intermediaries to support the collection, exchange, and use of data for all appropriate purposes, including but not limited to treatment, payment, and health care operations, in accordance with law and an individual's preferences. - We must work toward the comprehensive collection, exchange, and use of human services data allowed by law, prioritizing consistent and comprehensive collection, exchange, and use of clinical data that is more immediately accessible. - We must establish reasonable financial conditions, incentives, and value-based payment arrangements that foster and support data exchange to advance individual and population health improvement efforts and value-based care. - We must design, build, and maintain technology and data exchange arrangements that are compatible with interoperability standards and that facilitate the timely exchange of data for individuals and cohorts across multiple sources. - We must work to ensure that health and human service data managed by state and local public agencies will be available to every Californian and the health and human service providers that serve them through seamless, bidirectional exchange.
+- We must ensure that the tools we have are compatible with federal and state interoperability standards and are used to exchange electronic health and human service information to benefit the individual. - We must not treat an individual's data as a strategic or competitive asset that may be withheld to protect its value. - We must practice data reciprocity and share electronic health and human services information with individuals, their health and human service organizations, or their data exchange intermediaries to support the collection, exchange, and use of data for all appropriate purposes, including but not limited to treatment, payment, and health care operations, in accordance with law and an individual's preferences. - We must work toward the comprehensive collection, exchange, and use of human services data with strong and clear privacy and security policies as allowed by and in alignment with state and federal law, prioritizing consistent and comprehensive collection, exchange, and use of clinical data that is more immediately accessible. - We must establish reasonable financial conditions, incentives, and value-based payment arrangements that foster and support data exchange to advance individual and population health improvement efforts and value-based care. - We must design, build, and maintain technology and data exchange arrangements that are compatible with interoperability standards and that facilitate the timely exchange of data for individuals and cohorts across multiple sources. - We must work to ensure that health and human service data managed by state and local public agencies will be available to every Californian and the health and human service providers that serve them through seamless, bidirectional exchange.